 This is not the only study that supports these findings.

 To date, more than 70 human studies have linked fluoride to reduced IQ in both children and adults.

 You can find a list of these studies on the Fluoride Action Network, a registered non-profit organization.

 3. Fluoride Facilitates the Entry of Aluminum Into the Brain

 In the 1970s, autopsies revealed that Alzheimer’s patients had higher than normal concentrations of neurotoxic aluminum in their brains.

 It’s now understood that fluoride may play a role in the aluminum-Alzheimer’s connection.

-When aluminum comes into contact with fluoride, it hitches a ride into the brain as aluminum fluoride which can bypass this barrier.
+However, when aluminum comes into contact with fluoride, it hitches a ride into the brain as aluminum fluoride, bypassing the blood-brain barrier.

 Fluoride binds with iodine receptors in the thyroid, displacing iodine.